Scroll To See More Images

 Ahead, my in-depth reviews of four of the finest couples sex toys on the market.

 The We-Vibe has been around since Laura Ingalls Wilder traversed the country in her covered wagon.
 OK, so it hasn’t been that long, but it has been a decade since the toy was first released.
 Since then, Standard Innovation, the company behind the We-Vibe, has released several iterations of the vibrator.
-I tested the We-Vibe 4 model ($104 at Amazon), in particular.
+I tested the We-Vibe Match model, in particular.

-The We-Vibe 4 is a waterproof toy you (or your partner) can remotely control with an app.
+The We-Vibe Match is a waterproof toy you (or your partner) can remotely control with an app.
 The vibe is C-shaped, with one half designed for penetration and the other half designed to rest on your clitoris.
-The We-Vibe 4 has six different patterns and 10 different speeds, which combine to create a whopping 60 settings.
+The We-Vibe Match has six different patterns and 10 different speeds, which combine to create a whopping 60 settings.
 A veritable buffet of vibrations, if I’ve ever encountered one.

 The vibration was interesting, but not necessarily stimulating—like an episode of ‘The Bachelorette.’